USGS-CMG/stglib/doc/iq.rst

 IQ-exported Matlab file to raw .cdf
 ===================================

+First, export .mat files from the instrument software.

 Convert from exported .mat to a raw netCDF file with .cdf extension using ``runiqmat2cdf.py``.

 runiqmat2cdf.py